Port Adelaide Lighthouses

 The lighthouse stood on a platform approximately 20 feet above the high water mark, supported by wooden piles.
 It was originally intended for lighthouse keepers to live in the base of the tower, however , the weather conditions proved this plan to be unsuitable, and accommodation was built for the keepers between the decks.

-In 1901 Chance brothers erected a screw pile lighthouse on Wonga Shoal (8 miles from Port Adelaide) which was first lit in July 1901, incorporating the lantern and machinery from the old Port Adelaide Lighthouse which it replaced.
+In 1901 a screw pile lighthouse was erected on Wonga Shoal (8 miles from Port Adelaide) which was first lit in July 1901, incorporating the lantern and machinery from the old Port Adelaide Lighthouse which it replaced.
 The light was 22.5 metres above high water and visibility was 30 miles.

 It was was destroyed in November 1912 when the sailing ship ‘Dimsdale’ struck it, drowning 2 keepers.